Ernest P. Worrell: History

 The Ernest ads were shot with a handheld film camera at the Nashville-area home of producer John Cherry III and Jerry Carden, beginning in 1980.
 As their number of clients increased, Varney sometimes did upwards of 25 different versions of a spot in a single day.
 Producer Coke Sams stated that Varney had a photographic memory and would read through the script one time then insert the various products' names on different takes.
 The commercials and the character had definite impact; children, especially, seemed to imitate Ernest and, "Knowwhatimean?", became a catchphrase.
+The ads were written by a team that included Varney, Cherry, Glenn Petach, Dan Butler, Steve Leasure, and Gil Templeton.

 Carden & Cherry had begun receiving requests from major national companies to use Ernest, but were largely unable to agree to most of them because of conflicts with the exclusive rights local companies received when they had requested Ernest commercials.
+The company also felt that the volume of local commercials made it a more viable business model than targeting a handful of national companies that might lead the Ernest character to burn out; they estimated 4,000 commercials were produced over the course of the character's run.
 Carden & Cherry responded by transitioning the character to film and television.
 Ernest's first feature-film appearance was as one of Varney's numerous characters in the science fiction horror spoof Dr. Otto and the Riddle of the Gloom Beam, which introduced several supporting actors who would reappear throughout the Ernest franchise, including Bill Byrge, Myke R. Mueller, and Jackie Welch.

+Ernest's appearance at the Indianapolis 500 drew the attention of The Walt Disney Company.
 A Saturday morning sketch comedy series, Hey Vern, It's Ernest!, followed shortly thereafter, which won Varney a Daytime Emmy Award for his performance.
-A series of five feature-length comedies starred Ernest between 1987 and 1993, followed by four more direct-to-video entries; all nine were directed by either John Cherry or Coke Sams.
-The movies were not critically well-received; however, they were produced on very low budgets and were quite profitable.
+A series of five feature-length comedies starred Ernest between 1987 and 1993, The movies were not critically well-received; however, they were produced on very low budgets and were quite profitable; after Disney dropped the series following four pictures, Cherry struck a three-picture agreement with Capital Cities to release films both for video release and for television on the ABC network.